opencompany/www.opencompany.org/about/index.md

 ### Programs and Operations

-We maintain a [directory of companies](/directory/) that pledge to proactively maximize trust through genuine corporate transparency and openness.
+The OCI maintains a [directory of companies](/directory/) that have taken our pledge.
 However, the OCI is specifically not a certifying body.
-Instead, we invite our members to define for themselves how they will fulfill our pledge.
+Instead, we invite our members to define for themselves how they will fulfill their pledge.
 We invite innovation, and the sharing of both successes and failures.
-We trust the market and the court of public opinion to be the final judge of corporate trustworthiness.
+We trust the market and the court of public opinion to be our judge.

-We hold an [annual summit](/summit/), bringing together our members to learn from one another and promote our vision.
+The OCI holds an [annual summit](/summit/), bringing together our members to learn from one another and promote our vision.

 The OCI is housed at [The Saxifrage School](http://www.saxifrageschool.org/), a